from-explore/Porto/README.md

 - There are two types of Routes, API Routes and Web Routes.
 - The API Routes files SHOULD be separated from the Web Routes files, each in its own folder.
 - The Web Routes folder will contain only the Web Endpoints, (accessible by Web browsers); And the API Routes folder will contain only the API Endpoints, (accessible by any consumer App).
-- Every Container will have his own Routes.
+- Every Container SHOULD have its own Routes.
-- A single Route file CAN contain multiple Endpoints.
+- A single Route file MAY contain multiple Endpoints.
 - The Endpoint job is to call a function on the corresponding Controller once an HTTP request is made.
 (It SHOULD NOT do anything else).